-Strike a match, and you see the tip of the match quickly ignite in a burst of energy.
-Blow the match out and you quickly recognize a very distinct and familiar odor.
+Strike a match, and you see the tip of the match quickly ignite in a burst of energy and you quickly recognize a very distinct and familiar odor.
 That specific odor comes from the element sulfur, that is responsible for the ability of matches to ignite.
 But did you know that the same element is also vital for many of the biochemical processes in the human body?
 Without sulfur, the “spark of life” would not be possible.
 It is the sixth most abundant macromineral found in breast milk, and as a percentage of body weight it is the third most abundant mineral found in adults.1

 Our bodies need sulfur in forms that are different from the sulfur on a match head.
 Sulfur gets chemically incorporated into larger molecules and amino acids that can be found in certain foods, hard water, and supplements.
 These are the forms that your body recognizes and knows how to incorporate into its complex biochemical processes.
 Some of the most common dietary forms of sulfur include methionine, methylsulfonylmethane (MSM), L-taurine, sulforaphane, N-acetyl-L-cysteine, thiamine (Vitamin B1), and biotin.1,2

 Where do we get sulfur in our diets?